daisybio/DysRegNet_package/README.md

 data.get_results_binary()

+# get R2 values, coefficients, and coefficient p-values for all models/edges
+data.get_model_stats()

 ```

 The expected run time for the installation and running the demo dataset on a "normal" desktop computer is around 3~5 minutes.